potaytows/potaytows/README.md

 - Python, Django
 - HTML
 - MySQL, MongoDB
-and more various of language that i may forgot
+- and various of language that i may forgot

 ## Contacts
 - Discord: ChiTakachi